 “Where do you start?
-Lean is not a grand theory, but a set of standard practices, developed for your organization, based on experiments.
-Start somewhere, with a value-creating process—what we call a value stream; what is also called a model line—to learn what works best for you.
+Lean is not a grand theory; it’s a set of standard practices developed for your organization based on experiments.
+So, start with a value-creating process — what we call a value stream or a model line — to learn what works best for you.

-An A3 is the best way to create your hypothesis about how to make things better, in which you determine the current state.
-You identify the business problem, or the opportunity, and the root cause.
-You measure the performance gap.
-You inventory the potential countermeasures.
-You select the most promising countermeasure, and you conduct PDCA—plan, do, check, act.
+An A3 is the best way to create your hypothesis about how to make things better.
+[In the A3 process], you determine the current state and identify the business problem — the opportunity — and its root cause.
+Then, you measure the performance gap and inventory the potential countermeasures.
+Then, you select the most promising countermeasure, and conduct PDCA — plan, do, check, act.
 That’s science.
 That’s management by science.

-With regard to where to start, each other wants to start with the CEO.
-“If my CEO would just do this, everything would be great.”
-That’s great, if they will.
-Many want to start with education, and Lean thinking, and/or benchmarking, but you’re probably not the CEO, and education, and benchmarking produce no benefit without action, which is to say without experiments.
+Now, with regard to where to start, everyone wants to start with the CEO, [saying], “If my CEO would just do this, everything would be great.”
+That’s great — if they will.
+And many want to start with education in lean thinking and/or benchmarking.
+But you’re probably not the CEO, and education and benchmarking produce no benefit without action, which is to say: without experiments.

-Number one, start where you are, whether you’re the CEO, the COO, the CFO, the CIO, a business unit head, department head, facility manager, an area leader within the facility, product-line manager.
+Number one, start where you are, whether you’re the CEO, the COO, the CFO, the CIO, a business unit head, a department head, a facility manager, an area leader within the facility, product-line manager.
 Start where you are.
-Note that I’ve not listed the heads of the operational excellence, or continuous improvement programs.
+Note that I’ve not listed the leaders of the operational excellence or continuous improvement programs.

-We’ve learned that Lean transformation must be led by line managers.
-The job of continuous improvement, Op-Ex, is to coach line managers on how to run experiments, and to provide technical assistance, as necessary.
-Point two … Point one, start where you are; point two, start with experiments.
-They can provide more value for customers by eliminating waste, and creating success.
+Point two — point one, start where you are — point two, start with experiments.
+They can provide more value for customers by eliminating waste and creating success.
 Start with something important.